SysKitTeam/docs-point/docs/ai-agents-and-apps/ai-agents-and-apps-dashboard-tile.md

 * **Orphaned Agents** - agents whose owner is no longer an active user
 * **Sensitive Agents** - agents that reference sensitive content through their knowledge sources

 Clicking **View all agents** opens the [Agents Inventory](ai-agents-and-apps-agents-inventory.md) report, where you can review every agent in detail and take action.
+You can also click any of the counts to open the report filtered to that view.

 ## Entra Apps